Understanding Back Anatomy

 Lat Pulldown (Wide Grip)

-85-95% MVC in lats.
-Allows controlled progression.
-Excellent for lifters who can't yet perform pull-ups.
-3-4 sets × 8-15 reps.
+Strong lat activation with controlled progression.
+Excellent for lifters who cannot yet perform pull-ups or who need additional vertical-pull volume.
+3–4 sets × 8–15 reps.

 Chest-Supported Dumbbell Row

-75-85% MVC in mid-back.
-Removes lower back fatigue, allowing higher quality reps.
-3-4 sets × 10-15 reps.
+Removes lower back fatigue entirely, allowing higher quality reps focused on the mid-back.
+Effective for loading the target muscles without systemic fatigue.
+3–4 sets × 10–15 reps.

 Pendlay Row